dexter7k-maloneykf/notes/README.md

 5. Stay organized by using project management tools, like Trello or Jira, or using code organization techniques,like using well-structured classes and modules.
 6. Continuously learn and improve.
 Keep up with new programming languages, frameworks, tools and best practices.
 Attend workshops, read blogs and watch tutorials to stay ahead of the curve.
 7. Don' t be afraid to ask for help.
 Reach out to your colleagues, friends, online communities, forums, etc. for guidance and support.
 Remember, knowledge sharing is an essential part of any successful team.

+# 2024-02-26
+- "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
+It reminds us that while efficiency is crucial, over-concern with optimizing code prematurely can lead to unnecessary complexity, bugs, and hinder maintainability.
+Focus on writing clear, readable, and correct code first; optimize only when it's necessary and after profiling."